 Neighborhoods for Every Lifestyle

-Whether you’re relocating to Sarasota for a new job or searching for the best place to settle down within the city, there are tons neighborhoods throughout the area that fit any lifestyle!
+Whether you’re relocating to Sarasota for a new job or searching for the best place to settle down within the city, there are plenty of neighborhoods that fit any lifestyle, including family-friendly areas and safe, affordable neighborhoods!
 Laurel Park is popular with singles and young professionals for its prime location near Sarasota nightlife and restaurants.
-If you’re looking for some of the best Sarasota neighborhoods for retirement, relax in Harbor Acres, where you’ll find beautiful ocean views, eccentric boutiques, and delicious eateries.
+If you’re looking for the best Sarasota neighborhoods for retirees, relax in Harbor Acres, where you’ll find beautiful ocean views, eccentric boutiques, and delicious eateries.
 There’s also Glen Oaks, a quiet community with lots of walking trails and the beautiful Bobby Jones Golf Club.
 Want to raise kids in a good neighborhood?
 Alta Vista is safer than 79% of cities in Florida, making it ideal for families!